 Who Are You Talking To?

 Your customer, client, member, target – doesn’t matter what you call them.
 They’re buying or using your products and services.
-In order to sell to them or have them value what you do, you’ll need to understand who you are talking.
-We’re going to create a mock-up of these people and the end product has a lot of names: customers profile, customer avatar, buyer persona, target audience and I’m sure there are more.
+In order to sell to them or have them value what you do, you’ll need to understand who they are.
+We’re going to create a mock-up of these people and the end product has a lot of names: customer profile, customer avatar, buyer persona, target audience and I’m sure there are more.
 Don’t worry about the words, it’s the understanding that’s important.

 The purpose of developing this information is because it gives you the ability to personalize your communications.
 Not every person you’re targeting has the same needs or will respond to the same language.
 You can segment by buyer persona and tailor messaging according to what you know about those different personas.